sradms0/list-pagination-filtering/README.md

 # List Pgaination and Filtering
-Displays "pagination" technique of a web page.
+Displays and filters a list of people using "pagination".

 ## Built With
 * JavaScript